caktus/guidebook/docs/testing/frontend.md

 [Immutable.js](https://facebook.github.io/immutable-js/) data structures
 under the hood.

-If you want to test data stores created with the Flux utils, you\'ll have to import from `immutable` and use the immutable.js data types\' APIs appropriately.
+If you want to test data stores created with the Flux utils, you'll have to import from `immutable` and use the immutable.js data types' APIs appropriately.

 Here, for example, you can use the `count` method of immutable